Netflix's Latest Comedy 'Survival Of The Thickest' Is 'And Just Like That' Meets 'Insecure'

 Staff Writer, Jasmine Williams, covers a variety of topics from home decor to beauty and everything in between.
 She has bylines at Motherly, The Everymom, and Byrdie where she wrote about motherhood, beauty, health and relationships.
 Jasmine knew she wanted to be a writer when she realized she was actually interested in reading the articles in her mom's favorite magazines — and she may or may not have ripped her favorite articles out to study them later.
 When she's not working, you can find Jasmine playing make-believe with her toddler, spending an undisclosed amount of time in Target or TJ Maxx, and searching for a family-friendly puppy to add to her family.

 I've been floating in the pop cultural abyss because I was clueless about how amazing Netflix's latest comedy Survival of the Thickest is!
-I recently watched the first couple of episodes of Season 2 and it's the funniest and rawest TV series I've watched since being persuaded to binge The White Lotus.
+I just finished Season 2 and it's the funniest and rawest TV series I've watched since being persuaded to binge The White Lotus.
 But, that's not the show it actually reminds me of.

 No, Survival of the Thickest feels like Insecure and And Just Like That had a comedic baby we get to watch grow in real time.
 There's the familiar supportive friend group, burgeoning careers, and passionate love stories that make you want to call your bestie to complain or scream in excitement.